JohnPlamoottil/se_project_express/README.md

-# WTWR (What to Wear?)
-Sprints 12 & 13 Backend
+# Express.js
+### Sprints 12, 13, 14 Backend (WTWR: What to Wear?)

-## this is the 'server' side called SE_Project_Express - Back End
+This is the 'server' side which is called SE_Project_Express - Backend

-The back-end project is focused on creating a server for the WTWR application.
+The back-end project is focused on creating a server for the WTWR application using MongoDB Compass.

 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.